Spotting Florida Alligators

 Tips For Spotting Alligators

-Tips for spotting Alligators during an airboat ride.
+You can spot Florida Alligators during an airboat ride.
 This is why before going on a gator tour you should be aware of where to look so you can spot them.
 People are often looking directly at an alligator without being aware of it.

-Usually found in wetlands, near swampy shores and sawgrass marshlands, alligators prefer still water along with vegetation.
-They float in stagnant waters and therefore any lake, pond or swamp makes for a good home for wild alligators.
+Usually found in wetlands, near swampy shores, and sawgrass marshlands, alligators prefer still water along with vegetation.
+They float in stagnant waters and therefore any lake, pond, or swamp makes for a good home for wild alligators.
 Gator tours in Florida give you the opportunity to spot them safely.

 Spotting Alligators on Airboat rides

 Like the majority of reptiles, the American alligator cannot regulate its body temperature.
 Thus they utilize the environment to maintain the body temperature.
 Therefore, during the cold season, groups of alligators congregate on dry land to bathe in the sun.
 This will keep their bodies warm.
 However, the best time to spot alligators is during the spring and summer seasons.
 The alligators lay eggs and mate during the warmer months.
-Normally late summer a gator tour at this time, will ensure you get to witness this life cycle up close.
+Normally late summer a gator tour at this time will ensure you get to witness this life cycle up close.

 Other good places for spotting alligators are the sawgrass marshlands.
 These muddy beds, created by the alligators sometimes, along with the shore banks.
 They can also be found among the flattened sawgrass.
-This allows these reptiles to camouflage with the surroundings and search for prey.
+This allows these reptiles to camouflage with the surroundings and to search for prey.
 They blend in with the dark and their scaly bodies merge with the background and these hunters wait for animals until they get a good opportunity to attack.

 Who doesn’t want to see an Alligator?